 Home of Fremont County’s best radio experience!

-KOVE 1330 AM, featuring only the BEST in country music — and has for over 60 years
+KOVE 1330 AM and 107.7 FM, featuring only the BEST in country music — and has for over 60 years

 KDLY 97.5 FM Plays the hot music from the 60′s through the 80′s.